The Pharisees ask Which is the Greatest Commandment, Matt. 22:34-46

 Matthew presents the genealogy of Joseph while Luke provides the genealogy of Mary.
 [Matt 1:1-16; Luke 3:23-38] We are certain of this because the Talmud tells us that Mary was the daughter of Heli.

 Luke’s genealogy had been written in a Jewish cultural context stating Joseph was also a son of Heli, Mary’s father.
 This would only have been possible if Mary was an only child or the oldest of all daughters.
-Mary’s husband Joseph, therefore, was considered her father’s son by marriage; by reason of inheritance not having a current male heir of Heli.
+Mary’s husband Joseph, therefore, was considered her father’s son by marriage; because of inheritance not having a current male heir of Heli.

 Mary’s lineage descended from David by his son Nathan.
 Joseph’s lineage was from David, through his son Solomon, and included all the kings of Judah.
-Mary and Joseph were both descendants from Judah and David, and therefore very distant cousins.
+Mary and Joseph were both descendants of Judah and David, and therefore very distant cousins.

 Next Week: Keep the Law, but not the Lawyers